 Few people, when swiping their credit cards, or getting a car loan, do so with the intention of defaulting on their debt.
-In many cases, they are sure they can afford the debt, and that they will be able to make the loan payments.
-Unfortunately, debt tends to build up, and can sneak up on you.
+In many cases, they are sure they can afford the monthly payments, and that they will be able to pay the debt off eventually.
+Unfortunately, debt tends to build up and can sneak up on you.
 On top of that, what happens if you run into a financial setback that your emergency fund can’t handle?

 At some point, you reach a breaking point, and you start weighing your options.
 How can you protect your assets as much as possible when you can’t pay your debts and your creditors come knocking?
-Here are some things you can do to protect your assets as much as possible — and still make sure that bankruptcy is an option if it gets to that point.
+Here are some things you can do to protect your assets — and still make sure that bankruptcy is an option if it gets to that point.

 No, I’m not saying that you should transfer your assets to someone else.
-In fact, that’s a big no-no. Transferring assets to someone else, just ahead of a bankruptcy, when you know you can’t pay all your debts, is sometimes known as fraudulent conveyance.
-It sounds bad — and it is.
+That’s a big no-no. Transferring assets to someone else, just ahead of a bankruptcy, when you know you can’t pay all your debts, is sometimes known as a fraudulent conveyance.
+It sounds terrible — and it is.

-You can, though, move your money from a bank where you have loans.
-If you have a deposit account at the same bank that has issued you a credit card, or where you have some other type of credit line, that bank can seize the money in your deposit account to help pay your debt.
+You can, though, move your money from a bank where you have your loans.
+If you have an account at the same bank that has issued you the credit card, or where you have some other type of credit line, that bank can seize the money in your deposit account to help pay your debt.
 As soon as the bank realizes you can’t pay, it is likely to seize what it can.
-Banks can’t seize federal benefits, or retirement account money, so, by law, they have to leave some money in your account if you are receiving Social Security, disability or survivor benefits.
+Banks can’t take federal benefits, or retirement account money, so, by law, they have to leave some money in your account if you are receiving Social Security, disability, or survivor benefits.

 Instead, open a new account at a bank or credit union where you don’t borrow money, and keep your money there.

 Many people like to build up a tax refund.
 Realize that, while your credit card issuer isn’t going to lay claim to your tax refund, the IRS can seize it for back taxes and student loan debt.
 Check your withholding.
-If you are on track to receive a big refund, reduce what is being withheld so that the government can’t just take the money.
+If you are on track to receive a big refund, reduce your withholding so that the government can’t just take the money.